 Nasal steroid sprays offer relief from congestion, sneezing, watery eyes, a runny or itchy nose, and postnasal drip.
 They are one of the first treatment options recommended for symptoms of allergic rhinitis.

 Examples include mometasone (Nasonex) and budesonide (Rhinocort), both available by prescription, and fluticasone (Flonase Allergy Relief), budesonide (Rhinocort Allergy) and triamcinolone (Nasacort Allergy 24 Hour), which are available over the counter.
 The prescription nasal spray azelastine and fluticasone (Dymista) combines an antihistamine with a steroid.

-Allergy symptoms such as nasal congestion are caused by inflammation (swelling).
-Inhaled nasal steroids reduce swelling, mucus production, and nasal congestion.
-As a result, the nasal passages are less sensitive and less likely to react to allergy triggers (like pollen, animal dander, or dust mites).
+Allergy symptoms such as nasal congestion happen because of inflammation (swelling).
+Nasal steroids cut swelling, mucus, and congestion in your nose.
+As a result, your nasal passages are less sensitive and are less likely to get irritated by triggers such as pollen, animal dander, or dust mites.

-Make sure to read any directions that come with your nasal steroid or ask your doctor to show you how to use it.
+Read the directions on the package, or ask your doctor to show you how to use the spray.
 Depending on the type of nasal steroid, the instructions may be different.
-For example, with some nasal steroids, you should tilt your head slightly forward.
-With others, you should tilt your head slightly back.
+For example, with some, you have to tilt your head slightly forward.
+With others, you have to tilt your head slightly back.

-The main goal is to get the medication to stay in your nose and not run down the back of your throat.
-To help with that, breathe in gently through your nose as you spray.
+The goal is to make sure the medication stays in your nose and doesn’t run down the back of your throat.
+To help, breathe in gently through your nose as you spray.
 Also, spray away from your nasal septum (the wall between your nostrils) to avoid irritation.